callalilyleaf/CaliCast/README.md

 ## Future Work
 * Improve UI/UX: Enhance the design with better color schemes and animations.
 * More Graphs: Add visualizations for precipitation, UV index, and air quality.
+* Additional ML models to predict more long term weather patterns.